-- (b) a second table positioned at least fifteen metres from the first with two pens, each pen being attached to the table with a string measuring about one metre in length, where every voter shall proceed and vote for a candidate of the voter's choice by means of fixing the authorised mark of choice, namely, a tick or a thumb print, in the space provided in the box against the picture of the candidate on the ballot paper and, after voting, fold the ballot paper so as to enable it to be deposited in the slot of the ballot box: - (c) a third table located at least ten metres away from the second and on top of which shall rest a ballot box into which every voter shall deposit the folded ballot paper in the full view of all present; and - (d) a fourth table located at least ten metres from the ballot box where every voter, after depositing the ballot paper into the ballot box, shall proceed and have the thumb on the voters' right hand, dipped into indelible ink to indicate that the voter has cast the ballot. - (6) Where for the purposes of paragraph (d) of subsec-្ចtion (5)- - (a) the voter has no thumb on the right hand, the process specified in that paragraph shall be applied to the finger nearest to the position of the thumb on the voters' right hand; or - (b) the voter has no right hand the process shall be applied to the left hand; or - (c) a voter has no fingers on the left or right hand, the voter may dip the tip of any hand into indelible ink; or for har to vote
+- (b) a second table positioned at least fifteen metres from the first with two pens, each pen being attached to the table with a string measuring about one metre in length, where every voter shall proceed and vote for a candidate of the voter's choice by means of fixing the authorised mark of choice, namely, a tick or a thumb print, in the space provided in the box against the picture of the candidate on the ballot paper and, after voting, fold the ballot paper so as to enable it to be deposited in the slot of the ballot box; - (c) a third table located at least ten metres away from the second and on top of which shall rest a ballot box into which every voter shall deposit the folded ballot paper in the full view of all present; and - (d) a fourth table located at least ten metres from the ballot box where every voter, after depositing the ballot paper into the ballot box, shall proceed and have the thumb on the voters' right hand, dipped into indelible ink to indicate that the voter has cast the ballot. - (6) Where for the purposes of paragraph (d) of subsection (5)- - (a) the voter has no thumb on the right hand, the process specified in that paragraph shall be applied to the finger nearest to the position of the thumb on the voters' right hand; or - (b) the voter has no right hand the process shall be applied to the left hand; or - (c) a voter has no fingers on the left or right hand, the voter may dip the tip of any hand into indelible ink; or and the state of t

-- Bill No. 19 - (d) the voter has no hands, the process shall be applied to any other conspicuous part of the voter's body as a polling assistant may determine.

-- (7) The presiding officer at each polling station shall, at the commencement of the poll and in the full view of all present, open the first ballot box, turn it upside down with the open top facing down to ensure to the satisfaction of everyone present, that the ballot box is devoid of any contents and thereafter place the ballot box on the table under paragraph (b) of subsection (5) and where more than one ballot box is used after the first is filled, the same procedure shall be followed prior to the placing on the table, of any additional ballot box. - (8) For the purposes of subsection (5), "table" includes a desk, a box, a chair, a stool and any other object with a hard and smooth surface that can be used as a table.
+- Statute No. 4 - (d) the voter has no hands, the process shall be applied to any other conspicuous part of the voter's body as a polling assistant may determine. - (7) The presiding officer at each polling station shall, at the commencement of the poll and in the full view of all present, open the first ballot box, turn it upside down with the open top facing down to ensure to the satisfaction of everyone present, that the ballot box is devoid of any contents and thereafter place the ballot box on the table under paragraph (c) of subsection (5) and where more than one ballot box is used after the first is filled, the same procedure shall be followed prior to the placing on the table, of any additional ballot box. - (8) Where another election has to be held within three months after an election in which a voter has voted and the hand of the voter has been marked in accordance with this section, the corresponding part of the hand other than the one marked in first election shall be marked in the subsequent election; and where this is not possible such part of the body of the voter shall be marked as the polling assistant shall, having regard to the provisions of subsections (5) and (6) of this section, determine. - (9) For the purposes of subsection (5), "table" includes a desk, a box, a chair, a stool and any other object with a hard and smooth surface that can be used as a table.

-No person to vote more than
+No person to vote more than once.